princomp/princomp.github.io/source/lectures/data/priority_queue.md

 2. Compare the new root with its children; if they are in the correct order, stop.
 3. If not, swap the element with one of its children and return to the previous step (swaping with the smaller child in a min-heap).

-The 2nd and 3rd steps are called "percolate-down".
+The 2nd and 3rd steps are called "percolate-down": the idea is that the element that is at the root will "go down" the heap by swapping with elements with smaller priority.
+At each step, we compare its priority with its children priority, and swap it with the children with the lowest priority if it is lower than its own.
+When both children have a higher than or equal priority to its own, we know we are done and can stop.

 #### Implementing priority queue using heaps implemented as arrays